Single parents struggle to home-school and work as their support systems disappear

 Being stuck at home and worrying about the virus has been stressful not just for Lyndsey Medsker, a 44-year-old single mother on Capitol Hill, but also for her two sons, who are 9 and 10.
 “There have been questions of, ‘Mom, what happens if you get sick?’
 My 9-year-old just asked me that today.
 I said, ‘I’m trying really hard not to, and if I do I’ll be okay because I’m healthy.’”

-She does not have family in the area to help and has relied on the network of friends she has created.
+She does not have family in the area to help, and over the years she has relied on a network of friends she has created.

 “I lean on my village a lot, whether it is for education, child care, a cooked meal, a positive male role model or just a mental break from the 24 hours a day, every day, of parenting,” Medsker said.
 But because of social distancing, she said, “My village has become a ghost town.”

 In the midst of it all, Medsker, who is self-employed, must keep working.
-Since school closed, she works from 5 to 9 in the morning and again late at night, making calls during the day.
+Since school closed, she works from 5 to 9 a.m. and again late at night, making calls during the day.

-The situation has upended Medsker’s idea of herself.
+The situation has upended her idea of herself.
 “I usually have the answer for everything.
 I’m usually a planner — ‘I’ve got this, I have everything handled.’
 In my normal life, I’m a plate-spinner and everything’s balanced.
 But if one plate falls, everything comes crashing down.”

 Jane Mattes, a psychotherapist and founder and director of the organization Single Mothers by Choice, said the biggest fear among members is about falling ill.
 “What if I get really sick and I’m the single parent of a 2- or a 4- or an 8-year-old. … In these scary times, will people be willing to take them?”